The-Marcy-Lab-School/5-0-1-classes/README.md

 ben.validatePassword('1234'); // It Matches!
 ```

-When used in a method, the `this` keyword refers to the object that is invoking the method.
+When used in a method, the `this` keyword refers to the object invoking the method.

 ```js
 const ben = new User('ben', 'ben@mail.com');